neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 2. How do you suppress all warning prompts
 > -f

 > *Author's note: The answer to question 1 isn't strictly correct.
 This also removes file recursively, rather than just in the directory.
-The answer should possibly be `rm *`, but using `rm` with either `*` or `-R` is dangerous and you should always make sure it's really what you want!*
+The answer should possibly be `rm *`, but using `rm` with either `*` or `-R` is dangerous and you should always make sure it's really what you want to do!*

 ## [Section 5: Advanced File Operations] - mv
 Describes how files can be renamed and moved around using `mv`.